-11.10 POREWATER CHEMISTRY STUDY
+11.11 POREWATER CHEMISTRY STUDY

-As discussed in Section 3,7 of the ASAOC, a porewater chemistry study is proposed as a treatability study.
+A porewater chemistry study is proposed in lieu of the treatability study.
 Per RDGC Section 5.1.4, porewater concentrations are a key input in cap design evaluations and are also used in recontamination potential.
 This BODR used a literature-based range of values as partition coefficients to estimate partitioning between bulk sediment concentrations and porewater concentrations (Appendix A).
-Porewater sampling will be conducted using passive sampling technology to evaluate porewater concentrations at locations collocated with sediment cores already collected during the PDI and where maximum porewater upwelling was detected during the porewater upwelling study (Appendix B of PDI ER [HGL, 2024]).
+Porewater sampling will be conducted using passive sampling technology to evaluate porewater concentrations at locations collocated with sediment cores already collected during the PDI and where maximum porewater upwelling was detected during the porewater upwelling study (Appendix B of PDI ER [HGL, 2024a]).
 The timing of the study will be planned to detect maximum porewater upwelling (late summer/early fall).
 The sampling will focus on areas where capping is assigned as the remedial technology.
 The site-specific porewater chemistry data will be used to:

-- Establish site-specific partition coefficients, - Verify area-specific cap design in the RD; and - Validate recontamination potential results.
+- Establish site-specific partition coefficients, - Verify area-specific cap design in the RD; and - Validate buried contamination evaluation results.

-Details of the porewater chemistry study, including locations, number of data points collected, data collection methods, and analyte list will be outlined in the treatability study.
-The schedule will be further developed in the RD WP.
+Details of the porewater chemistry study, including locations, number of data points collected, data collection methods, and analyte list will be outlined in the porewater chemistry study plan anticipated in April 2025.
+The efforts would be anticipated to be completed in late summer/early fall of 2025.
+Results would be reported as an appendix to Final 100% RD.